-Name, Mission, Membership, NPPA's Code of Ethics, Regions, Regional Officers, Board of Directors, National Officers, Committees, Executive Director, Conflict of Interest and Whistleblower Policies, Parliamentary Authority, Professional Parliamentarian, Amendment
+Name, Mission, Membership, NPPA's Code of Ethics, National NPPA Day, Regions, Regional Officers, Board of Directors, National Officers, Committees, Executive Director, Conflict of Interest and Whistleblower Policies, Parliamentary Authority, Professional Parliamentarian, Amendment

 The name of the association is the National Press Photographers Association, Inc., also hereinafter referred to as NPPA.
 NPPA is incorporated in the State of New York with office locations at the Grady School of Journalism at the University of Georgia in Athens, and in Durham, North Carolina.

 The National Press Photographers Association is dedicated to the advancement of visual journalism, its creation, practice, training, editing and distribution, in all news media and works to promote its role as a vital public service.

 The objects and purposes of this Association are to advance visual journalism in all its forms.